rbracker/RegexReveal/gist-template.md

 ## Author

-This tutorial is authored by Ranee Bracker.
+This tutorial is written by Ranee Bracker.
 Feel free to connect with me on GitHub for more insights into JavaScript and web development.

 My sources:
 - [MDN JavaScript Guide on Regular Expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions)